 Many significant historic places are eligible for the National Register but are not yet listed.
 The RIHPHC estimates that approximately 20,000 properties in Rhode Island may meet the eligibility criteria.
 Of these many properties, about 12,000 are now listed on the National Register.
 RIHPHC works with property owners and with town and city governments to list properties on the National Register.

-If you would like to know the current status of a historic place you know about which is not included on this list, email Mercedes Monteiro or call her at (401)222-4133.
+f you would like to know the current status of a historic place you know about which is not included on this list, email Jeffrey Emidy or call him at (401)222-4134.

 If you will provide us with some materials, we can help you make a preliminary determination about the National Register potential of your property.
 The nomination of a property to the National Register is an exacting and sometimes lengthy process, but the Commission staff will be glad to work with you throughout the process.